More than 40 years ago, Volodya Savitsky founded a group of six musicians that later evolved into the Sydney Balalaika Orchestra of today.

-The Sydney Balalaika Orchestra was founded more than 30 years ago by Volodya Savitsky.
-It is dedicated to the folk music of Russia - played on authentic folk instruments - and has a large repertoire traditional Russian folk music and light classics.
-The orchestra is a microcosm of the multicultural fabric of Australian society with performers from a diverse range of ethnic origins: Armenian, Ukraine, Belarus, Polish, Serbian, N. American as well as Russian and Australian.
-The performers share their love for the beauty of the authentic Russian folk music, where the mellow, melancholic themes are juxtaposed by the lively, energetic melodies.
+The orchestra is dedicated to the folk music of Russia – played on authentic folk instruments – and has a large repertoire of traditional Russian folk music and light classics.
+The orchestra is a microcosm of the multicultural fabric of Australian society with performers from a diverse range of ethnic origins: Armenian, Belarusian, Chinese, Danish, Indian, Irish, North American, Polish, Serbian, Ukrainian as well as Australian and Russian.
+The performers share a love for the beauty of authentic Russian folk music, in which mellow and even melancholy themes are juxtaposed with lively, energetic melodies.

-Under the direction of Victor Serghie, the Sydney Balalaika Orchestra has long been renowned amongst the concert going public for its polished performances and sparkling presentations.
+Under the direction of Victor Serghie, the Sydney Balalaika Orchestra has long been renowned amongst the concert-going public for its sparkling presentation and polished performances.